Potatoes – A Versatile Root Vegetable

 Hint: take it to the next level with sliced jalapenos in the center!

 Brush the top of the galette with cream and butter.
-Bake in a 400 degree oven for about 40 minutes, then finish off at 350 for another 15.
-If you’re looking forward to a bit of crispy-ness, broil the dish for a few minutes until the top is golden.
+Bake in a 400-degree oven for about 40 minutes, then finish off at 350 for another 15.
+If you’re looking forward to a bit of crispiness, broil the dish for a few minutes until the top is golden.